 Zani shares her experience growing up in foster care

-Zani: I feel like I said, like how he said, I grew up in foster care and so like people already have certain views about children who are in foster care and, and also being like, Native American.
-There's already like, oh, like I've heard from like, so many, like, people like, Oh, you know, you don't want to become a statistic.
-You don't want to be this or that and I feel like, why should I play into like, how you think my feet like you saying that makes me think that you already expected my future to be like that.
-So that's how I also feel about when people comment, like would come out like the way how I believe looks about things I was just like, why are you just presuming I'm gonna be a certain way or I'm this certain way just because the way I look at the thing.
+Zani: I feel like I said, like how I said, I grew up in foster care and so people already have certain views about children who are in foster care and, also being Native American.
+There's already like, oh, I've heard from like, so many, like, people like, Oh, you don't want to become a statistic.
+You don't want to be this or that and I feel like, why should I play into how you think my feet like you saying that makes me think that you already expected my future to be like that.
+So that's how I also feel about when people comment, like would come out like the way how I believe looks about things I was just like, why are you just presuming I'm gonna be a certain way or I'm this certain way just because the way I look at the thing look at the thing.

 Jessica: Yeah, there's so many pros to watching demographics and things, that there's not as much oppression moving forward into the future, but I also feel like a lot of people in a box, because it's like, well, statistically, this is what it is and -

-Jessica: - that's not a person, that's a statistic based off of historical, cultural, sociological impacts like it has nothing to do with you today.
+Jessica: - that's not a person, that's a statistic based off of historical, cultural, sociological impacts, it has nothing to do with you today.

-Jessica: Yeah, I mean, and you know, being a part of a more diverse group usually means that you think more creatively and-
+Jessica: Yeah, I mean, being a part of a more diverse group usually means that you think more creatively and-

-Jessica: There was a parents streak that a lot of jobs are looking for, you know, they're looking for the people who are thinking outside of the box, who have had to overcome adversity you know, and you're not going to always find that in people who are keeping that inside.
+Jessica: There was a parents streak that a lot of jobs are looking for.
+They're looking for the people who are thinking outside of the box, who have had to overcome adversity you know, and you're not going to always find that in people who are keeping that inside.

-Jessica: Their hair, you know, not being their true selves so that's what I like to see too, you know, as we're moving forward into the future that you can go somewhere with bright like, I had bright blue hair yesterday, bright blue hair and you know, it's awesome.
+Jessica: Their hair, not being their true selves so that's what I like to see too.
+As we're moving forward into the future that you can go somewhere with bright like, I had bright blue hair yesterday, bright blue hair and it's awesome.